 One of our objectives is to develop structures and mechanisms for youth participation in decision-making at local level as well as to identify best practices and introduce innovative approaches to public governance in cooperation with local authorities and civil society organizations active in the youth field.

-  Therefore, within YP Lab, we are developing a case study that will map:
+Therefore, within YP Lab, we developed a case study that maps:

 the existing structures and mechanisms of youth participation in decision-making processes in the local governance;

 educational projects, initiatives, and tools that prepare young people to participate in the political life at local level.